 In 1897, French physiologist Rene Quinton established what he called the "Law of Marine Constancy": that the body's internal cellular environment must closely mirror the mineral composition of seawater for cells to function at full capacity.
 Quinton's clinical work — using diluted seawater to restore critically ill patients — produced results that contemporary researchers are only now beginning to revisit.

 Robert Slovak encountered Quinton's work after his own health recovery in Brazil.
-He has spent decades since establishing Quinton Marine Plasma as a legitimate, clinically relevant protocol in North America, and bringing the scientific community's attention back to Quinton's foundational insight.
+He has spent decades since establishing marine mineral supplementation as a legitimate, clinically relevant protocol in North America, and bringing the scientific community's attention back to Quinton's foundational insight.

 Quinton's Observation